 Hello, How Do You Move? is a site-specific dance performance created by Ammar, a deaf choreographer, dancer and filmmaker and Rachel Nip, a hearing dancer, choreographer and theatre practitioner.
 As part of The Substation’s A Public Square, this project explores how people of varying abilities can communicate and express ourselves through movement and the senses.

-The performance will be followed by a Q&A with the choreographers and performers where the audience will be able to ask questions, share reactions and responses.
+Each performance session will be followed by a Q&A with the choreographers and performers.
+Audience members will be able to ask questions and share their reactions and responses.
 All Q&A sessions will have Singapore Sign Language (SgSL) interpretation.

 Sonia Kwek & Ila

 Act 1: Photo Booth

 29 November to 15 December, 12am – 6pm